Scaarus/nativedb/pad/IsMouseLookInverted.md

 bool IS_MOUSE_LOOK_INVERTED();
 ```

 Checks if the mouse y look is inverted.
-NOTES: Will return false for platforms that do not support the mouse.
+Will return false for platforms that do not support the mouse.
 This does not mean the player is playing with a mouse, they could be playing on a gamepad.